robertmaxrees/robertmaxrees.github.io/_drafts/2014-09-06-write-better-javascript.md

 ---
 layout: post
-title: Hybrid Functional Programming in JavaScript - A Primer
+title: How to write better JavaScript - a Primer
 ---

 I'm just going to come out and say it.

 I *really* don't like [OOP](http://en.wikipedia.org/wiki/Object-oriented_programming) in JavaScript.
 Traditional OOP relies on class-based inheritance, something that can be emulated in JavaScript, though not terribly well.
 If you've ever tried any of the numerous techniques, you know it can feel really awkward.
-Luckily, JavaScript isn't a one-trick pony - it can suport a variety of techniques much better than OOP, and today we'll focus on one I've been working with lately I like to call Hybrid Functional Programming.
+Luckily, JavaScript isn't a one-trick pony - it can suport a variety of techniques much better than OOP, and today we'll focus on a family of techniques I've been using that I've loosely dubbed "Hybrid Functional Programming".

-My goals with HFP are fairly simple:
+My goals with good JavaScript are fairly simple:

 -	Separate data from logic.
 -	Reduce surprises and side-effects.